CYFC poster

 Parent Free Zone Youth Group

 Every month we host PFZ (Parent Free Zone) Youth Group on the second Sunday of the month between 5.00pm and 7.00pm, on behalf of Christians Together in Fareham.
-All children from 8 years of age are welcome.
+All young people from 8 years of age are welcome.

-Children and young people can choose to play a range of table games, table football, table tennis or air hockey.
-The evening also includes team games, a short time of reflection, and a cooked meal is provided.
+The young people can choose to play a range of table games, table tennis or badminton.
+The evening also includes team games or quizzes, a short time of reflection, and a cooked meal is provided.

 An enjoyable opportunity for young people from the local churches to meet together for fun, faith and friendship.
-Booking is essential - please text 07484 727777
+There is no cost to attend but to help with catering, please let us know who is coming by sending a text to 07484 727777

 Future dates are: